glangmead/writing/frege_russell/freges_values_final_paper.md

 The second part of the theory is to take the axioms and _interpret_ them in some specific mathematical setting.
 We could interpret all the objects in the usual Euclidean way in the plane, for example.
 But we could also work on a two-dimensional sphere and interpret "point" to mean "pair of antipodal points on the sphere" and "line" to mean "great circle".
 We then get a second consistent theory except for postulate 5, which fails to hold because instead of there existing one such line, there are none!

 There are at least three things going on here!
-First of all, it neatly packages a story about geometry and the status of the fifth postulate that took our ancestors hundreds of years to figure out.
-Secondly it empowers us to split our arguments into two parts as well.
+First of all, it condenses geometry, both Euclidean and non-Euclidean, into a concise logical package.
+Secondly it empowers us to split our arguments into two parts.
 One part can focus on all the deductions we can make simply based on the axioms, without referring to the interpretation.
 Some results, such as the content of postulate 5, will not be provable that way.
 We have to pass to the interpretation that lives on the flat plane before we can prove it, and so it's more contingent, or even _synthetic_ to use Kant's term.
 The results that stem strictly from the axioms would then count as _analytic_.
 I like to think of these analytic theorems as supplying answers to "why" questions.
-Why do the interior angles of a triangle add up to two right angles?
+Why do [TODO: better example]?
 Because _anything_ that obeys postulates 1-4 also obeys this rule.

 But Hilbert's method also gives us one more capability.
 We can use it to study the axiom systems themselves and ask questions about the consistency of the axioms, including whether some of the axioms are independent.
 Since there are two interpretations of 1-4 one of which obeys postulate 5 and one of which does not, we can conclude that postulate 5 does not follow from 1-4.
 That's the result that took 2,000 years to discover.
+By moving back and forth between the axioms and some clever special models, we can conclude things just about the axioms.
+The independence of axiom 5 follows from an argument that uses a model.
+This is standard metamathematical stuff these days, which is why this was a major development.

 When I learned that Frege responded strongly _against_ this idea of Hilbert's, I was truly surprised.
 What were his objections?